dkilcy/robotics-iot/quad-frame-prop-motor-guide.md

 - Total weight of vehicle - to determine minimum amount of thrust required for motor/propeller combination to produce
 - Frame size - to determine maximum propeller size

+Take total weight of vehicle and divide by # of rotors.
+This is minimum amount of thrust each motor/prop must make for aircraft to hover @ 50% throttle.

 ### Propeller

 From frame manufacturer recommendation